ucsd-cse231-w21/ucsd-cse231-w21.github.io/proposal/index.md

 updates you want to make to the examples you plan for March 11 (it's OK to scale back or up depending on where you got!)
 - A description of the biggest challenge you faced in your week of implementation

+Put the latter two updates into a file called `milestone-your-project.md` in the `proposals/` directory.